sendgrid/docs/source/User_Guide/email_activity_feed.md

   description:
 ---
 {% info %}
-In order to gain access to the Email Activity Feed API, you must purchase [additional email activity history](https://app.sendgrid.com/settings/billing/addons/email_activity).
+Higher volume users may not yet have access to the new Email Activity Feed.
+For information about the legacy Email Activity Feed, see [Legacy Email Activity]({{root_url}}/User_Guide/email_activity.html).
 {% endinfo %}

 The Email Activity feed allows you to view a snapshot of email-related activity associated with your account and any subusers.
 Enhanced email activity and storage gives you increased visibility into the email delivery flow of each email message to expedite the troubleshooting process.